devendrk/blog-flask/README.md

 - execute the run.py with ``` python run.py ``` command in terminal. type  ``` localhos:5000``` to se the changes
-- ``` pipenv install flask-wtf ``` WTForms, and Flask WTF is used to handle the registration form validation.

 # reference links